authup/documentation/src/guide/deployment/docker-compose.md

 examples show how to configure authup using the options described in the [configuration](./configuration) section.
 Simply paste and modify the example you want to use into a `docker-compose.yml` file.

 The following example shows a sensible default configuration for getting started with Authup.
-This will start the REST API as well as the UI from the same container and forward them to the ports `3001` and `3000` respectively on the local machine.
+This will start the server- & client-services.

 ```yaml
 version: '3.8'